 Some MPs find their own way to safety regardless of the search.
 More would do so if a search were not conducted.
-The relative efficiency of different search methods in some cases will affect these MPs' experiences and affects search statistics because a fast method might find an MP who, given more time, would have self-recovered.
-But the choice of methods makes no difference to their fate.
-The approach taken in this study is to regard the 100 hypothetical MPs who are the subject of modelling as100 MPs who would never have self-recovered.
+The relative efficiency of different search methods in some cases will affect the experiences of these MPs.
+Additionally, this will impact search statistics as a fast method might find an MP who, given more time, would have self-recovered.
+However, the choice of methods results in no significant difference to the fate of these MPs.
+For the modelling in this study, the 100 hypothetical MPs are assumed to be MPs who would never have self-recovered.